 Marek Štilec was born in Prague in 1985 and began his studies at the Prague Conservatoire in the violin class of Dana Vlachová.
 He studied conducting with Leoš Svárovský, graduating from the Prague Academy of Performing Arts.
-He works regularly with a number of orchestras, including the Czech Radio Symphony Orchestra, Czech National Symphony Orchestra, Orchestra of the Swan, Prague Symphony Orchestra, Prague Chamber Orchestra, Prague Philharmonia, Czech Chamber Philharmonic Orchestra Pardubice, Kammerphilharmonie Graz and the Berlin Camerata.
+He works regularly with a number of orchestras, including the Czech Radio Symphony Orchestra, Czech National Symphony Orchestra, Orchestra of the Swan, Prague Symphony Orchestra, Prague Chamber Orchestra, Prague Philharmonia, Czech Chamber Philharmonic Orchestra Pardubice, Kammerphilharmonie Graz, the Berlin Camerata and the Ulster Orchestra.
 He founded the Chamber Orchestra Quattro with which he has given dozens of concerts and has made a number of internationally successful recordings.
 He works with Czech Television and Czech Radio and his recordings have also been broadcast by the BBC.
+In March 2010 he undertook a study visit with the San Francisco Symphony and in January 2014 he conducted the New World Symphony under the mentorship of Michael Tilson Thomas.
 He has attended the Leonid Grin master-class at the Neeme Järvi Academy for Conductors, and has also taken part in master-classes with Jorma Panula, Vladimir Kiradijev, Gerd Albrecht and Achim Holub.
-In March 2010 and again by invitation in January 2014 he undertook a study visit with the New World Symphony and its chief conductor Michael Tilson Thomas.